Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/cpp-console/GGECSpeaker.md

 This should spin up the docker container and run the build command.
 The output executable will be placed in the out folder.

 If you deploy those files from the out dir and copy an existing or create a config file you should now be able to run it.
 We have a script that will do it for you called "deployGGEC.bat".
-This will deplay all the configs, models, and binaries you will need along with the run.sh script into the /data/cppSample folder on your device.
+This will deploy all the configs, models, and binaries you will need along with the run.sh script into the /data/cppSample folder on your device.

 ## Running the sample